jobroche/InSpy/README.md

 InSpy is a python based LinkedIn enumeration tool.
 Inspy has two functionalities: TechSpy and EmpSpy.

-- TechSpy - Crawls LinkedIn job listings for technlogoies used by the provided company.
+- TechSpy - Crawls LinkedIn job listings for technologies used by the provided company.
 InSpy attempts to identify technologies by matching job descriptions to keywords from a new line delimited file.

 - EmpSpy - Crawls LinkedIn for employees working at the provided company.
 InSpy searches for employees by title and/or departments from a new line delimited file.
 InSpy may also create emails for the identified employees if the user specifies an email format.